neondatabase/website/content/docs/guides/flyway.md

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.

-This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Neon database, and running database migrations.
-The guide follows the setup described in the [Flyway command-line quickstart](https://documentation.red-gate.com/fd/quickstart-command-line-184127576.html).
+This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Neon database, and running database migrations, following the setup described in the [Flyway command-line quickstart](https://documentation.red-gate.com/fd/quickstart-command-line-184127576.html).

 ## Prerequisites

 - A Neon account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A Neon project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - A database.
 This guide uses the ready-to-use `neondb` database.
-You can use a different database if you like.
+You can create your own database if you like.
+See [Create a database](/docs/manage/databases#create-a-database) for instructions.

 ## Download and extract Flyway